skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// Called when a connection is added to the queue.
 /// </summary>
 /// <param name="connection">The connection being queued.</param>
-/// <returns>Returns a non-null value if the default behavior is overridden.</returns>
+/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
 object OnConnectionQueue(Network.Connection connection)
 {
-    Puts("OnConnectionQueue is working!");
+    Puts("OnConnectionQueue called!");
     return null;
 }
 ```